chandru89new/notes.druchan.com/contents/time-to-retire-this.md

 ---
-title: 'Time to retire this'
+title: "Time to retire this"
 date: 2016-10-27
 slug: time-to-retire-this
 ---